bep/hugo-jslibs/README.md

-# hugo-js-libs
+# Hugo JS Libraries

 A collection of JS libraries packaged and ready for use in Hugo.

-See https://agitated-kilby-da786e.netlify.com/ for some of these in action.
+See each componen's README for usage.
+The Hugo documentation has more information about [Hugo Modules](https://gohugo.io/hugo-modules/).